 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

-When you are in Mali, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
+If you remain in Mali, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
 Following the military coup in March 2012, it is unclear what local laws are being enforced.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.